ed-chin-git/SQL_Research/README.md

 7. Apply your SQL knowledge by working on real-world projects.
 Hands-on experience with practical projects helps solidify your understanding of SQL and prepares you for real data challenges.

-        Introducing ProjectPro’s SQL Roadmap, an all-inclusive comprehensive structured learning path with projects tailored for beginners, intermediates, and advanced users to help you master SQL with enterprise-grade projects.
+## Introducing ProjectPro’s SQL Roadmap,
+An all-inclusive comprehensive structured learning path with projects tailored for beginners, intermediates, and advanced users to help you master SQL with enterprise-grade projects.

-        Beginner Level Projects to help you understand the basics of SQL syntax and commands, writing simple queries to retrieve data from databases using SELECT statements, and data filtering with WHERE clauses and sorting results.
+- Beginner Level Projects to help you understand the basics of SQL syntax and commands, writing simple queries to retrieve data from databases using SELECT statements, and data filtering with WHERE clauses and sorting results.

-        Intermediate Level Projects to explore joins, subqueries, and aggregate functions, while gaining hands-on experience designing relational databases.
+- Intermediate Level Projects to explore joins, subqueries, and aggregate functions, while gaining hands-on experience designing relational databases.

-        Advanced Level Projects focussed on advanced joins and common table expressions, implementing stored procedures and user-defined functions, and mastering techniques for optimizing query performance.
+- Advanced Level Projects focussed on advanced joins and common table expressions, implementing stored procedures and user-defined functions, and mastering techniques for optimizing query performance.